schmich/fsws/README.md

 # fsws

-A simple Ruby-based file system web server for serving static files from a directory.
-Works on OSX, Windows, and Linux.
+A simple Ruby-based file system web server for serving static files from a directory on OSX, Windows, or Linux.

+It is intended for use in development for viewing statically-generated sites such as documentation (YARD), blogs (Jekyll), code coverage reports (SimpleCov), profiling reports, etc.

 <div style="text-align:center" align="center">
   <img src="https://github.com/schmich/fsws/raw/master/assets/demo.gif" />
 </div>

+Alternatives include `python -m SimpleHTTPServer`, nginx, and Apache.

 ## Usage